 Managing a serious illness such as cancer, chronic obstructive pulmonary disease (COPD), congestive heart failure (CHF), or Parkinson’s disease is challenging.
 Add completing everyday tasks, meeting ongoing responsibilities, and your illness’ debilitating symptoms into the mix, and oftentimes, people do not know where to turn for assistance.

 Palliative care may be right for you.
-Capital Region Palliative Care is a collaboration between Granite VNA and Concord Hospital that helps patients find relief from the symptoms and stresses of a serious illness.
+Granite VNA has a collaborative palliative care program with Concord Hospital that helps patients find relief from the symptoms and stresses of a serious illness.

 If you want to discuss if a palliative care consult is right for you or your family member, please talk with your provider.